DazEB/docker-amd-miner/README.md

 https://www.kasmweb.com/

-After installing Kasm you can create a new dockerfile and run it with
+After installing Kasm you can create a new dockerfile from the Dockerfile in this repo and run it with

 `sudo docker build -t amdgpu:trm091 -f Dockerfile .`